This remote trail features hot-springs, stunning mountain scenery and turquoise lakes on one of the best high altitude walking trails near Cusco.

 To avoid AMS, you should:

-Andean Trails has two decades of experience of dealing with South America holidays.
+Andean Trails has 25 years of experience of putting together the best South America holidays.

 We pay a fee to the CAA for every licensable passenger we book since we hold an Air Travel Organiser’s Licence granted by the Civil Aviation Authority.
 In the unlikely event of our insolvency, the CAA will ensure that you are not stranded abroad and will arrange to refund any money you have paid to us for an advance booking.